awslabs/aws-encryption-sdk-specification/changes/2024-TBD_cache-across-hierarchy-keyrings/change.md

 and Branch Key Name.

 We can use existing features to accomplish this;
-The KeyStore constructor takes an optional [ID](../../framework/branch-key-store.md#keystore-id) parameter at construction.
+The Key Store constructor takes an optional [ID](../../framework/branch-key-store.md#keystore-id) parameter at construction.

-We can use this [ID](../../framework/branch-key-store.md#keystore-id) to label the KMS Relationship of a particular KeyStore instance.
+We can use this [ID](../../framework/branch-key-store.md#keystore-id) to label the KMS Relationship of a particular Key Store instance.

-MPL Consumers who want to garbage collect KeyStore instances, but still retain the ability to serve cached results, MAY then set this [ID](../../framework/branch-key-store.md#keystore-id) intelligently.
+MPL Consumers who want to garbage collect Key Store instances, but still retain the ability to serve cached results, MAY then set this [ID](../../framework/branch-key-store.md#keystore-id) intelligently.